rani-gupta/Games/README.md

 update() -> it will update the changes done in display setcaption() -> it will set the caption  on the title bar of display board.

+# Zerocross -game
+it's a Zero-cross game and the code is written in c++ .